oVirt/ovirt-site/source/documentation/vmm-guide/chap-Administrative_Tasks.html.md

 3. Optionally in the Administration Portal, enter a **Reason** for shutting down the virtual machine in the **Shut down Virtual Machine(s)** confirmation window.
 This allows you to provide an explanation for the shutdown, which will appear in the logs and when the virtual machine is powered on again.

     **Note:** The virtual machine shutdown **Reason** field will only appear if it has been enabled in the cluster settings.
-For more information, see [Explanation of Settings and Controls in the New Cluster and Edit Cluster Windows](https://access.redhat.com/documentation/en/red-hat-virtualization/4.0/single/administration-guide/#sect-Cluster_Tasks) in the *Administration Guide*.
+For more information, see "Explanation of Settings and Controls in the New Cluster and Edit Cluster Windows" in the [Administration Guide](/documentation/admin-guide/administration-guide/).

 4. Click **OK** in the **Shut down Virtual Machine(s)** confirmation window.